-Hotel Front Desk / Guest Services Skills List
+Hotel Front Desk/Guest Services Skills List

 Hotel front desk employees (also known as guest services employees) are responsible for making sure each guest has a pleasant experience at a hotel.
-This typically involves checking in and checking out guests, taking reservations, and answering any questions the guests may have.
+It typically involves checking in and checking out guests, taking reservations, and answering any questions the guests may have.

 You don’t need a college degree or any relevant experience to be a hotel front desk employee, although an associate’s degree in business, administration, or hospitality can help.
-Some people who are interested in the hospitality industry begin as guest services employees, and then move up to supervisory positions.
+Some people who are interested in the hospitality industry begin as guest services employees and then move up to supervisory positions.

 Front desk employees need strong interpersonal and communication skills.
 They also need to be strong problem solvers.
-Make sure you know the skills that are required for a job as a front desk employee, and highlight those skills when applying for jobs.
+Make sure you know the skills that are required for a job as a front desk employee and highlight those skills when applying for jobs.

 How to Showcase Your Guest Services Skills

 Throughout your job search process, you can highlight your relevant skills to impress hiring managers.
 The first step is to know what skills are needed for the job.
 Along with reading this list of hotel front desk skills, read the job listing.
 Circle all the skill words in the listing.
 Then, make a list of the skills you have that relate to the job.
 Try to mention these skill words throughout your job search process.

 You can also use these words in your cover letter.
 In the body of your letter, you can mention one or two of the required skills, and give a specific example of a time when you demonstrated each skill in the workplace.

 Finally, you can use these skill words in your interview.
 Make sure you have at least one example for a time you demonstrated some of your top skills.